 Overlay text: Our overlay text feature allows you to add a note, question, personalized message, or link to your videoask step.
 This will be visible to respondents when they view your videoask.
 Find out more about using overlay text.

-Respondent: A respondent is the person who answers and submits the videoask.
+Respondent: A respondent is the person who answers the videoask.

 Step: We use the word "step" to refer to each question in your videoask.
 A videoask can be made up of one step or multiple steps, depending on your workflow.